bellhyve/zelta/README.md

 ## zelta match

-`zelta match` is a tool used for comparing ZFS datasets.
-It identifies the most recent matching snapshot between two given datasets.
+`zelta match` is a tool used for identifying the relationship between the two given dataset trees.
 This tool is particularly useful for determining if datasets are in sync and identifying the latest common snapshot.

 ```sh
 zelta match [options] source_dataset target_dataset